 Conversely, to prove the above values in Exclusive method GST amount952.38 x 5 / 100 = ₹ 47.62 Net price952.38 + 47.62 = ₹ 1000

-As explained above on types of GST, CGST and SGST would apply to Intra-state transactions with equal share to Central and State governments.
-In the case of Intra-UT transactions, CGST and UTGST would apply with equal share to Central and UT governments.
+As explained above, the types of GST, CGST, and SGST would apply to Intra-state transactions with an equal share to the Central and State governments.
+In the case of Intra-UT transactions, CGST and UTGST would apply with an equal share to the Central and UT governments.

 CGST rate= GST rate / 2